• Skip to primary navigation

 Jump to Recipe

-You don’t have to be under the weather to enjoy this lovely and simple whiskey cocktail!
-Our hot toddy recipe uses the perfect ratio of water, honey, lemon juice, and your favorite type of whiskey to create the ultimate warm and cozy drink.
+A hot toddy is the perfect cold weather cocktail, and you don’t have to be under the weather to enjoy this lovely and simple whiskey drink!
+Our recipe uses the perfect ratio of water, honey, lemon juice, and your favorite type of whiskey to create the ultimate warm and cozy drink.

 Close up of a hot toddy garnished with a cinnamon stick and lemon slice on a wooden tray.